monmon-sitdown/voting-dapp/README.md

-# Voting DApp Front-End
+# Voting DApp Documentation

-This project is a front-end React application that interacts with a Solidity smart contract to facilitate a decentralized voting system.
-The app allows users to view candidates, cast votes, and view voting results.
+This project is a front-end React application that interacts with a Solidity smart contract, enabling a decentralized voting system.
+Users can view candidates, cast votes, and check voter information on the blockchain network.

 ## Features

-1. **Connect to Blockchain**: Automatically connects to the Ethereum blockchain using a provider (e.g., Ganache or Sepolia Testnet).
+1. **Decentralized Voting**: Allows users to vote for candidates in a decentralized manner on a Testnet.
-2. **Display Candidates**: Fetches and displays a list of candidates from the smart contract.
+2. **Multiple Networks**: The app can be deployed on both Ganache Testnet and Sepolia Testnet.
+Due to limited testing accounts, the Sepolia version is not deployed as a webpage.
-3. **Vote**: Allows users to vote for their chosen candidate.
-Each user can only vote once.
+3. **Voter Information Display**: Provides a list of voters and the candidates they supported.
-4. **Display Voters**: Shows a list of voters and the candidates they voted for.
+4. **Fair Voting**: Ensures each user can only vote once per candidate.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure the following tools and services are set up before proceeding:

-- Node.js and npm installed on your machine.
+- **Node.js** and **npm** installed on your machine.
-- A local Ethereum blockchain running (e.g., Ganache).
+- A local Ethereum blockchain running (e.g., **Ganache**).
 - A deployed instance of the `Voting.sol` smart contract.

 ## Getting Started